Posted on Monday, December 1st, 2003

 It's going to be interesting to see how del Toro manages to translate such a visually distinctive work to the big screen, but then I see promotional images from the Hellboy movie site, and it looks encouraging:

 There's Abe Sapien, Hellboy, and Liz Sherman... right out of the comics and come to life!
 How cool is that?
-For even more Hellboy coolness, you can also view the movie trailer from Apple.
+For even more Hellboy coolness, you can also track down the movie trailer.
 I can hardly wait until April 2nd!

 Posted on Wednesday, December 24th, 2003

-It would seem my home state is under siege due to a possible occurrence of mad cow disease in the outskirts of Yakima (a city under two hours away from me)... you can read about it in an article at Wired.
+It would seem my home state is under siege due to a possible occurrence of mad cow disease in the outskirts of Yakima (a city under two hours away from me).
 The scary thing about the disease is that if you eat infected nerves or other tissues, you can end up getting the disease yourself, which rots holes in your brain.
 Not a very nice way to go.

 Which brings me yet again to a question I've pondered over the last decade... why in the hell to people continue to eat meat?